Keaize/digital-dance/README.md

 The image must:
 - Be in png format
-- Hhave a resolution of 96x96
+- Have a resolution of 96x96
 - Be titled "Profile Picture"

 # -- KNOWN ISSUES and general things to note --